FUN - the Fifth Freedom

 I love Norman Rockwell's "The Four Freedoms" : do click - it is worth the one-page read - a very Big Deal of the New Deal.

-But, ohhhh , please, in May, at least, we need the Fifth Freedom, too!
+But, ohhhh , please, we need the Fifth Freedom, too!

 This page is just fun things: family-friendly, some genius, some really dumb and all valid.
 It includes